Timing The Market Or Time In The Market Part 2: Revenge Of The Bargain Hunters

 11

-So, Lisa—buying at 10-year lows—manages to time things amazingly well and pays an average price about 30% lower than her colleagues.
+So, Lisa - buying at 10-year lows - manages to time things amazingly well and pays an average price about 30% lower than her colleagues.
 It’s hard to lose when everybody else must run 4 laps and you’ve only got to run 3.
 But price isn’t everything: Teddy’s average price ends up being higher than both Linda’s and Larry’s, and yet somehow his total performance ends up being about 20 to 100 basis points higher.
 Similarly, though Henry ends up paying the second-highest average price for his shares, he manages to beat 4 of his colleagues, including dollar-cost-averaging Donna and the just-plain-unlucky Lucas.

 Achieving Lisa and Teddy’s rates of return does require, however, a strong willingness to wait.